MANGO: A Global Single-Date Paired Dataset for Mangrove Segmentation: Conclusion

 \section{Conclusion}

 We presented MANGO, a public global dataset of 42,703 single-date Sentinel-2 image-mask pairs spanning 124 countries, designed to enable supervised mangrove segmentation at scale.
-To bridge the temporal pairing gap between annual labels and single-date observations, we select for each site the most representative acquisition by scoring target-detector responses with class separability.
-Benchmarking under a country-disjoint split shows that MF-based selection improves segmentation performance over the spectral-index baseline, providing cleaner supervision across diverse coastal conditions.
+To bridge the temporal pairing gap between annual labels and single-date observations, we proposed a general selection framework that ranks candidate acquisitions by class separability and admits multiple interchangeable score functions.
+Benchmarking under a country-disjoint split shows that principled instantiations of the framework consistently improve over naive selection across diverse architectures, providing cleaner supervision across diverse coastal conditions.
+The framework currently operates on single-date selections, leaving multi-date fusion as a natural extension.
 We expect MANGO to support reproducible benchmarking and more reliable global mangrove monitoring for conservation and climate-related applications.